School Policies and Regulations

 • Girls dress code

-• Solid flat knit white or navy V-neck, crew neck, or button down sweater
+• Solid, flat-knit navy sweater; V-neck, crew neck, or button down

-• Gym jacket and navy blue uniform sweatshirt may be worn with the school uniform
+• Optional - Gym jacket or navy blue uniform quarter-zip sweatshirt may be worn with the uniform

 DRESS UP/ DOWN GUIDELINES: